JesperLarsson/BOSSE/README.md

 ## About
 BOSSE is an experimental Bot / Ai for the game StarCraft 2 written in C#, made by Jesper Larsson.
-Supports local debugging sessions (against Blizzard AI) as well as online ladder play,
+Supports local debugging sessions (against Blizzard AI) as well as online ladder play.

 ## Features:
 - Separation of goals from game logic (separated into military/scouting/economic and tactical goals)